-- Oklahoma’s Social Host Law will be in effect on the University of Tulsa Campus and all university events in the state of Oklahoma (see Event Security section)
+- Oklahoma’s Social Host Law will be in effect on the University of Tulsa Campus and all university events in the state of Oklahoma (see Oklahoma’s Social Host Law section).

 Publicity and Sponsorship

-Publicity for events must focus on the purpose of the event, the sponsoring organization and The University, and must not highlight the availability of alcoholic beverages at the event.
-Therefore:
+Publicity for events must focus on the purpose of the event, the sponsoring organization, and The University, and must not highlight the availability of alcoholic beverages at the event.

-- Terms that relate to alcohol or its imagery are prohibited for use in publicity.
-The use of Alumni and University social websites (e.g., Facebook, etc.) as a means of publicizing an event is prohibited.
+- Therefore, terms that relate to alcohol or its imagery are prohibited for use in publicity.
+The use of Alumni and University social websites (e.g., Facebook, etc.), as a means of publicizing an event is prohibited.